BMW M4 (2014-20200 review - MPG, CO2 and running costs

-Given the astounding performance of the M4, it provides decent on-paper efficiency.
-However, use its full potential and you can expect mammoth fuel and tyre bills
+Decent on-paper efficiency, but use the M4 Competition's full potential and you can expect mammoth fuel and tyre bills

 Compared with the old M3 Coupe – which used a large naturally aspirated V8 – the M4 is actually quite fuel-efficient.
 The twin-turbocharged 3.0-litre six-cylinder unit is around 25 per cent more economical.

-The BMW M4 is a high-value, high-performance car that attracts an unsurprisingly high insurance grouping of 42.
+The BMW M4 Competition is a high-value, high-performance car that attracts an unsurprisingly costly insurance grouping of 43.
 That said, insurance experts Thatcham gave the car a five star rating for its theft protection.
 All versions of the M4 get a Category 1 alarm and immobiliser, while deadlocks come as standard.
 However, there's no tracking device fitted, so we'd recommend forking out for an approved device for added security.

 It's a similar picture for the Convertible models, with manual versions proving to be more resistant to depreciation.
 However, all the drop top models feature residual figures that are couple of percent high than their Coupe counterparts.